Computing & Tech Support

 Wi-Fi is available across campus and in all UVM residential halls.
-Check out uvm.edu/it/wireless for complete set up instructions on how you can get connected OR get the instructions at your residence hall's main desk.
+Visit the Knowledge Base for complete set up instructions for both Apple iOS and Android devices.
 If you're still having trouble, check in with your RA - they can help you sign on to the UVM network.

 Game Consoles, AppleTV, Smart TVs